 You should make arrangements for your Sales Consultant to have a contact number for you on the day so that they may advise you when the settlement/completion has taken place and you can then arrange to proceed to the development, where they will be waiting to welcome you to your new home.

 As we are at the mercy of the banking system, we are unable to give you a specific time when your funds will clear.
-Please bear in mind that if you arrive with your furniture and personal effects prior to the settlement/completion taking place, you will not be allowed to enter your new home nor unpack or store any items in the house.
+Please bear in mind that if you arrive with your furniture and personal effects prior to the settlement/completion taking place, you will not be allowed to enter your new home nor unpack or store any items in the house or garage.

 We can only release the keys to you once we have had official word from OUR solicitors that your funds have cleared into their account.